DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 biobabble, the title of our article became a meme: the quick way of defining the nasty neoliberal politics of Silicon Valley entrepreneurs.
-Most wonderfully, lots of people who’d never read *The Californian Ideology* knew exactly what we meant by this phrase...
+Most wonderfully, lots of people who’d never read *The Californian Ideology* knew exactly what we meant by this phrase.

 Twenty years on, with the colonisation of the Net by corporate behemoths and the exposure of their collaboration with the USA’s spy agencies, the